celinazan/Project-Group-27/README.md

 A way for the user to view all the spells provided by the API

 A way for the user to view all the characters and members of different houses

+A way for the user to change house

+A way for the user to add their own spells, or add descriptions to spells that they've learned

 .

 Given that we have time, here are some more features we would like to add:

 Save favorite spells

+Add a small icon in the upper corner to show what house the user belongs to

 # File description